 - Helps in devising plans and strategies for reaching a goal

 - Builds cordial relations and soft skills

-- Decision making becomes more effective and less time-consuming
+- Decision-making becomes more effective and less time-consuming

-- Problem-solving and conflict management becomes easier
+- Problem-solving and conflict management become easier

 Also referred to as the “one-way communication”, in this mode, the information conveyed by the sender is interpreted by the receiver in its original form.
 The target has to understand the message in both written and spoken form keeping various aspects in mind.
 For example, in a class, the learners may not understand every word said by the teacher but are expected to understand the main crux of the topic.
 Some of the main highlights of Interpretative Communication are: